Annexin A1: Inflammation

 Since phospholipase A2 is required for the biosynthesis of the potent mediators of inflammation, prostaglandins, and leukotrienes, annexin A1 may have potential anti-inflammatory activity.

 Glucocorticoids stimulate production of lipocortin.
 In this way, synthesis of eicosanoids are inhibited.

 Cancer

 Annexin A1 has been of interest for use as a potential anticancer drug.
 Upon induction by modified NSAIDS and other potent anti-inflammatory drugs, annexin A1 inhibits the NF-κB signal transduction pathway, which is exploited by cancerous cells to proliferate and avoid apoptosis.
 ANXA1 inhibits the activation of NF-κB by binding to the p65 subunit.

+Glioblastoma

+In glioblastoma, ANXA1 is selectively enriched in perivascularly invading tumor cells and functionally promotes vessel-associated invasion.
+In patient-derived xenografts, CRISPR knockout of ANXA1 reduced tumor–vessel association, shifted tumors toward a more diffuse invasion pattern, and prolonged survival; across patient cohorts, a higher fraction of ANXA1-positive cells was modestly associated with shorter survival.
+Separately, glioma-derived ANXA1 can drive an immunosuppressive tumor microenvironment via FPR1, inducing M2-like macrophages/microglia and Treg recruitment; in a clinical study of intratumoral TLR3 agonist (poly(I:C)) therapy, elevated tumor ANXA1 predicted non-response (predictive accuracy ~92%).

 Leukemia

 The gene for annexin A1 (ANXA1) is upregulated in hairy cell leukemia.
 ANXA1 protein expression is specific to hairy cell leukemia.
 Detection of ANXA1 (by immunocytochemical means) reportedly provides a simple, highly sensitive, and specific assay for the diagnosis of hairy cell leukemia.

 Breast cancer

 Altered annexin A1 expression levels through modulation of the immune system effects the initiation and spread of breast cancer, but the association is complex and conclusions of published studies often conflict.

 Exposure of MCF-7 breast cancer cells to high physiological levels (up to 100 nM) of estrogen lead to an up-regulation of annexin A1 expression partially through the activation of CREB, and dependent on activation of the estrogen receptor alpha.
 Treatment of MCF-7 cells with physiological levels of estrogen (1 nM) induced proliferation while high pregnancy levels of estrogen (100 nM) induced a growth arrest of MCF-7 cells.
 Silencing of ANXA1 with specific siRNA reverses the estrogen-dependent proliferation as well as growth arrest.
 ANXA1 is lost in clinical breast cancer, indicating that the anti-proliferative protective function of ANXA1 against high levels of estrogen may be lost in breast cancer.
 This data suggests that ANXA1 may act as a tumor suppressor gene and modulate the proliferative functions of estrogens.